Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 - An accompanying log file (arkosbackup.log) is also created in the roms/backup/ folder.
 - Only one backup file is created and currently supported with these options.
 A new backup process will overwrite the existing backup and logfile in the roms/backup/ folder.

+##Q. How do I use ArkOS Browser for managing my roms via a web browser?
+###A. Do the following:

+1. Ensure you've configured your wifi following instructions [here](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RG351P#q-how-do-i-configure-my-wifi-connection-in-arkos)
+2. Make sure to Enable Remote Services by scrolling to Options and Hit A on **Enable Remote Services**
+3. Once enabled, go to your desktop or mobile browser and type http://rg351p \
+   Username: ark \
+   Password: ark
+4. Once you've successfully logged in, you'll see the contents of the EASYROMS(roms) folder.
+5. You can Upload your roms and Download your roms into the various folders.
+For more information about the interface, go to this [link]()